Shadow Wars and Black Ops

 Abdullah Najjar 53:37

-Ric Prado 54:20
+Ric Prado 54:21

-Absolutely, you know, I covered I was very pleasantly surprised that they allowed me to cover some of this in the book, because I started the bin Laden task force with Mike Sawyer, and now I'm chief of ops.
-When 911 happens that puts a lot of burden of guilt of me, because we had all these years that we could have done something about it, right?
-So for for us, the frustration was we knew something was coming.
-We knew that it was big, and we were almost sure that it was going to be in the United States, but we did not have.
-The granularity you know, when you look at movies, you know the CIA or the Russians or the they know everything, everything is like a photograph, and the intelligence business is more likely like a puzzle that has no instructions and it's missing parts, and you have to try to cobble it together and come up with a hypothesis of what is it that you're trying to handle?
-So at the end of post 911 a year, I was chief of ops for for an additional year after, after 911 I started a unit and a program that was briefed to Vice President Cheney and Condoleezza Rice, and it was designed to do exactly the goal of the Counter Terrorism Center, which is to disrupt and prevent.
+Absolutely, you know, I covered- I was very pleasantly surprised that they allowed me to cover some of this in the book, because I started the Bin Laden task force with Mike Sawyer, and now I'm chief of ops when 911 happens.
+That puts a lot of burden of guilt on me, because we had all these years that we could have done something about it, right?
+So for- for us, the frustration was we knew something was coming.
+We knew that it was big, and we were almost sure that it was going to be in the United States, but we did not have the granularity.
+You know, when you look at movies, you know the CIA or the Russians or the, they know everything; everything is like a photograph.
+And the intelligence business is more likely like a puzzle that has no instructions and it's missing parts, and you have to try to cobble it together and come up with a hypothesis of what is it that you're trying to handle.
+So at the end of post-9/11, a year- I was chief of ops for for an additional year after- after 9/11.
+I started a unit and a program that was briefed to Vice President Cheney and Condoleezza Rice, and it was designed to do exactly the goal of the Counter Terrorism Center, which is to disrupt and prevent.
 One thing is to retaliate to an act that you have suffered.
-The other is to be able to negate that that attack from from happening.
-So it's a concept is described in Black Ops to substantial detail.
+The other is to be able to negate that- that attack from- from happening.
+So it's a concept- is described in Black Ops to substantial detail.
 They don't allow me to talk about the things we actually did.
-But the concept in the the end game of that, was having targets already, you know, fully documented, already approved, from different terrorist groups.
-So when you had this kind of immense chatter, as we call it, from, from, from a terrorist organization, we know certain key individuals that we can go, you know, find, fix and finish and disrupt whatever they're doing.
-Because if you have three of your main guys in three different places get compromised or neutralized, you're going to put your air brakes on something you feel that you're and hopefully that would allow you.
-We have such things just before 911 that all the people we were monitoring, both through NSA and through physical surveillance, disappeared.
-Oh, shortly before 911 Well, that's a clue.
-They we knew that there was something imminent, but we did not have the ability.
-You'll never have all the intelligence.
-Like I said, it's not like Hollywood.
-You'll never have all the intelligence.
-But we had the ability to be able to preempt future attacks by using some of these programs, which unfortunately got politicized and eventually they were shelved, which was when I retired.
-Gosh, but yeah, that that is, that is, that is our perspective on on how to do black ops, and for the reasons of doing Black Ops, and the potential benefits of having that third option be successful.
+But the concept and the- the end game of that, was having targets already, you know, fully-documented, already approved, from different terrorist groups.
+So when you had this kind of immense chatter, as we call it, from- from- from a terrorist organization, we know certain key individuals that we can go, you know, find, fix and finish, and disrupt whatever they're doing.
+Because if you have three of your main guys in three different places get compromised or neutralized, you're going to put your air brakes on something you feel that you're- and hopefully that would allow you.
+We have such things just before 9/11 that all the people we were monitoring, both through NSA and through physical surveillance, disappeared.

 Abdullah Najjar 57:56

-Do you think when you had a lot of experience in this field in the field in the beginning, and then you transitioned to headquarters.
-Did you feel like you wanted to be with your team in the front lines again, you know, the ones that you're sort of providing some level oversight for?
-Like, did you do you feel like, you know, I want to get into that, you know, I want to be there.
+Do you think when you had a lot of experience in this field in the field in the beginning, and then you transitioned to headquarters, did you feel like you wanted to be with your team in the front lines again?
+You know, the ones that you're sort of providing some level oversight for?
+Like, did you- do you feel like, you know- I want to get into that, you know, I want to be there.

 Ric Prado 58:21

-Abdullah Najjar 1:00:43
+Abdullah Najjar 58:25

 Ric Prado 1:01:42

-Abdullah Najjar 1:07:03
+Abdullah Najjar 1:01:44

 Ric Prado 1:07:21